pirate2580/Currency-Arbitrage-Visualizer/README.md

-Sure!
-Here is a README for your Currency Arbitrage Visualizer project:
+Here is the updated README with the section on how the Bellman-Ford algorithm is used:

 ---

 # Currency Arbitrage Visualizer

 Currency Arbitrage Visualizer is a web application designed to identify and display arbitrage opportunities between different currencies.
-This application fetches currency rates from the Currency Beacon forex API, computes potential arbitrage cycles, and visualizes them for users.
+This application fetches real-time currency rates, computes potential arbitrage cycles, and visualizes them for users.

 ## Table of Contents